 - Heat a large pot of salted water.
 Once it comes to a boil, add the pasta and cook to the package directions.

 - While the pasta is cooking, heat the cast iron skillet over medium and add the pancetta.
 Cook until crispy, about 5 minutes.
 Add the shallot and garlic.
 Cook 2-3 minutes.

 - Scoop out 1 cup of pasta water and drain the pasta.

-- Add the pasta water, tomato paste, cream, sage, and capers to the skillet.
+- Add the water, tomato paste, cream, sage, and capers to the skillet.
 Bring to a boil then add the pasta.
-Cook the pasta in the sauce for a minute or two.
+Cook it in the sauce for a minute or two.
 Remove the skillet from the heat and add the fresh basil.

 - Carefully remove the skewers from each pork chop.
-Serve the chops with the pasta.
+Serve with the pasta.

 - Small Wooden Skewers: These are bamboo skewers about 4 inches long.
 You may find them at kitchen stores, some supermarkets, or order them online.

 - Recipe Flow: Read the entire recipe before you begin.
 Note that you have brining time at the beginning and that the chops can rest for awhile after they are breaded (though put them in the fridge if it's going to be longer than about 30 minutes).
 Also, I would suggest getting the pasta water going while the pork is in the oven.

 - Cast Iron Skillet: Be sure to use a heat proof glove or hot pad on the skillet handle after you take it from the oven.